 You'll use these for carving leather-hard metal clay and cured polymer clay.
 I recommend Dockyard micro carving tools.
 Other brands such as Flexcut and Ramelson USA are also good.
 You can buy fabulous Japanese micro carving tools, but those are very expensive.

 The names of the different micro carving tools can be confusing (and not every company that sells the tools calls them by the same names), so here's a quick overview of some of the tools most often used to carve metal clay and polymer clay:

 - The gouge (aka U-gouge) carves a U-shaped trench in the material being carved.

-- The V-parting tool (AKA V-gouge or V tool) carves a V-shaped trench in the material being carved.
+- The V-parting tool (aka V-gouge or V tool) carves a V-shaped trench in the material being carved.
 The 1.5-mm, 2-mm and 3-mm tools carve a 90-degree angle trench.
 There also is a 3-mm, 75-degree V-parting tool that cuts a trench with a steeper angle.